 - Task lighting

-Glare may impact a person’s vision.
+Be mindful though that brighter lights can cause glare which can also impact a person’s vision.
 Glare sensitivity can affect certain eye conditions such as:

 - Retinitis pigmentosa